-Many organizations, however, are still not positioned to fully enact either posture as the costs associated with true and balanced defense in depth is costly, while unilaterally architecting, deploying, and maintaining a wholistic defensive perimeter around every internet-accessible system and subsystem, zero trust, can be monumentally expensive.
+Many organizations, however, are still not positioned to fully enact either posture as the costs associated with true and balanced defense in depth are costly, while unilaterally architecting, deploying, and maintaining a wholistic defensive perimeter around every internet-accessible system and subsystem, zero trust, can be monumentally expensive.
 When the element of user friction is added in because you are making the user perform extra tasks, it’s understandable why many organizations are rolling the dice and hoping the hackers will not call their number.

 So, what do we do, is all hope lost?
 Well, no. Having spent a large portion of my life in the military environment, the design principle “KISS” or keep it simple, st*pid is engrained into me.
 In reality, we should be practicing “keep it simple and secure”.

 The Verizon 2021 Data Breach Investigations Report states “As we have pointed out in previous reports, Credentials remain one of the most sought-after data types.”
-It also notes that 61% of breaches involved credentials (passwords) and a whopping 85% of breaches involved the human element.
+It also notes that 61% of breaches involved credentials (passwords) and a whopping 85% of breeches involved the human element.